-3. Pursuant to Article 145(1) of the Constitution, a member of the National Assembly, supported by at least a third of all the members, may move a motion for the impeachment of the President-

-Impeachment motion for removal of the President.

-- (a) on the ground of gross violation of a provision of the Constitution or of any other law; - (b) where there are serious reasons for believing that the President has committed a crime under national or international law; or - (c) for gross misconduct. - 4.
-(1) A member of the National Assembly, who intends to move a motion for the removal of the President, by impeachment, shall submit the motion to the Speaker of the National Assembly together with a list of the members of the National Assembly who support the motion, in the form prescribed in the Schedule.

-Procedure for the removal of the President in the National Assembly.
+- 3. Pursuant to Article 145 (1) of the Constitution, a Member of the National Assembly, supported by at least a third of all the members, may move a motion for the impeachment of the President- - Impeachment motion for removal of the President. - (a) on the ground of gross violation of a provision of the Constitution or of any other law; - (b) where there are serious reasons for believing that the President has committed a crime under national or international law; or - (c) for gross misconduct. - 4.
+(1) A Member of the National Assembly, who intends to move a motion for the removal of the President, by impeachment, shall submit a copy of the proposed motion to the Clerk of the National Assembly together with a list of the Members of the National Assembly who support the motion, in the form prescribed in the Schedule. - Procedure for the removal of the President in the National Assembly. - (2) The Clerk of the National Assembly shall confirm that the proposed motion- - (a) specifies the grounds and particulars upon which the proposed motion is made;

-- (2) The Speaker shall examine the motion and the list of supporting members submitted under subsection (1) and, if satisfied that the motion- - (a) complies with subsection (1), approve the motion and inform the member within three days; or

-- (b) does not comply with subsection (1), decline to approve the motion and inform the member within three days giving reasons for the refusal. - (3) The member of the National Assembly who intends to move the motion under subsection (1) shall give notice of the approved motion within seven days of approval of the motion under subsection 2(a). - (4) The member shall move the motion within fourteen days of giving notice under subsection (3). - (5) The National Assembly shall dispose of the motion within seven days from the day the motion was moved. - (6) Pursuant to Article 145(2) of the Constitution, if a motion under subsection (1) is supported by at least two-thirds of all the members of the National Assembly- - (a) the Speaker of the National Assembly shall inform the Speaker of the Senate of that resolution within two days; and - (b) the President shall continue to perform the functions of the office pending the outcome of the impeachment proceedings. - 5.
-(1) Pursuant to Article 145(3) of the Constitution, within seven days after receiving notice of a resolution from the Speaker of the National Assembly under section 4(6)(a)-
+- (b) is signed by the Member; and - (c) is signed in support by at least a third of all the Members of the National Assembly. - (3) The Clerk of the National Assembly, shall submit the proposed motion to the Speaker. - (4) The Speaker shall examine the proposed motion and the list containing the names of the supporting Members submitted under subsection (1) and, if satisfied that the proposed motion- - (a) complies with subsection (1), approve the motion and inform the Member within three days; or - (b) does not comply with subsection (1), decline to approve the motion and inform the Member within three days giving reasons for the refusal. - (5) The Member of the National Assembly who intends to move the motion under subsection (1) shall give notice of the approved motion within seven sitting days of approval of the motion under subsection (4) (a). - (6) The Member shall move the motion within fourteen days of giving notice under subsection (5). - (7) The National Assembly shall dispose of the motion within seven days from the day the motion is moved. - (8) Pursuant to Article 145 (2) of the Constitution, if a motion under subsection (1) is supported by at least two-thirds of all the members of the National Assembly- - (a) the Speaker of the National Assembly shall inform the Speaker of the Senate of that resolution within two days; and - (b) the President shall continue to perform the functions of the office pending the outcome of the impeachment proceedings. - 5.
+(1) Pursuant to Article 145 (3) of the Constitution, within seven days after receiving the notice of a resolution from the Speaker of the National Assembly under section 4 (8) (a)- - (a) the Speaker of the Senate shall convene a meeting of the Senate to hear charges against the President; and